-During the financial year, the company also began to act as the primary distributor of Arkema group product in the U.K. The company will purchase Arkema Group product at arms length prices dictated by the Group's transfer pricing policy.
-It is anticipated that this will form the basis of the ongoing business of the company for the forseeable future.
-The company has made a loss in the year but this is not expected to continue.
-Included in administration expenses are significant costs related to the cessation of the Polynt contract and these will not reoccur.
-The underlying business that commenced from 1 July 2019.
+During the financial year, the company acted as the primary distributor of Arkema group product in the U.K. The company purchases Arkema Group product at arms length prices dictated by the Group's transfer pricing policy.
+It is anticipated that this will form the basis of the ongoing business of the company for the foreseeable future.